MicrosoftDocs/bot-docs/articles/debug-bots-locally-vscode.md

 ---
-title: Debug a bot locally | Microsoft Docs
+title: Debug a bot with Visual Studio Code | Microsoft Docs
 description: Learn how to debug bots using the debugger included in Visual Studio Code and the Bot Builder SDK for Node.js.
 This method does not require installing the Bot Framework Emulator.
 author: DeniseMak
 ms.author: v-demak